towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

 WaitSecs, KbCheck et al., [Screen](/docs/Screen)\('[Flip](/docs/Flip)'\) and PsychPortAudio, etc. This simplifies reaction time calculations.
-Timestamps can also be reported in the timebase of the boxe, e.g., time of a button press relative to the photo\-diode light trigger signal or electronic trigger signal, if this is more convenient for a given experiment setup.
+Timestamps can also be reported in the timebase of the boxe, e.g., time of a button press relative to the photo-diode light trigger signal or electronic trigger signal, if this is more convenient for a given experiment setup.

 Current versions of the RTBox have additional functionality, e.g., more